mihaellenic/github-webhooks-handler/README.md

 - `server_config.host` - local interface to expose the server on.
 Use `localhost` or `127.0.0.1` if you want to expose the server local-only.
 Use `0.0.0.0` or specific local interface IP address or hostname to expose the server externally.
 - `server_config.port` - local port to expose the server on.
 - `server_config.path` - Webhooks endpoint path
+- `server_config.secret` - Secret key used the webhook signature validation.
+The same secret key should be entered in the GitHub Webhook configuration.

 Events configuration:
 - `events` - list of events